creature/piccle/NOTES.md

   - Add link back to home page on photo page.
   - Add an events stream
   - Add a location stream
+  - Figure out what's causing some photo pages to slow down (and speed it up)
   - Figure out what to do about 1970 datestamp.
   - Update the photo update method so it also REMOVES keywords from files.
     - Store changed MD5 hashes, generate redirect pages for those.